yury-lysogorskiy/lammps/doc/src/fix_bond_react.rst

 fragment in the pre-reaction template.
 The fragment must contain exactly two atoms, corresponding to the atoms involved in the bond whose value should be calculated.
 An example of a constraint that uses the force experienced by a bond is provided below.
+When using 'rxnbond', at least one atom in the fragment must be an initiator atom.
 The 'rxnsum' and 'rxnave' functions operate over the atoms in a given reaction site, and have one mandatory argument and one optional argument.
 The mandatory argument is the identifier for an atom-style variable.
 The second, optional argument is the name of a molecule fragment in the pre-reaction template, and can be used to operate over a subset of atoms in the reaction site.
 The 'rxnsum' function sums the atom-style variable over the reaction site, while the 'rxnave' returns the average value.
 For example, a constraint on the total potential energy of atoms involved in the reaction can be imposed as follows:

 .. code-block:: LAMMPS